dereklopes/SNMPManagementStation/README.md

 # SNMPManagementStation
-Am SNMP-enabled device management station written in C
+An SNMP-enabled device management station written in C